jpmagido/challenge-csv/STEP_1.md

     |-- csv1
     |-- csv2
     |-- csv3
+  |-- bin
+    |-- print_in_console.rb
   |-- .git
   |-- Gemfile

 ```
+But you are free to use your own architecture.

 As a matter of fact, we like specs, feel free to add some
 Dont forget to include your git file: `.git` in your repo :)